What’s the difference between a co-signer and an authorized user?

 What does it mean to be a co-signer?

 Being a credit card co-signer is like being a co-signer on any other type of loan.
-Credit card co-signers are people who agree to take on responsibility for repayment of debts together, even if the other person involved refuses to pay.
+Credit card co-signers are people who agree to take on responsibility for repayment of debts from a credit card, but have no power over how the card is used, even if the other person involved refuses to pay.

-If two people decide to go in on a credit card together, this actually means that both parties are legally responsible for paying the money back.
-Further, not paying it back can lead to significant damage to the credit of both parties, as well as other financial consequences.
+If two people decide to go in on a credit card together, this actually means that both parties are legally responsible for paying the money back, but most co-signer agreements are not set up this way.
+Instead, one party has control over the credit card and the other is simply using their credit score to guarantee that it will be paid.
+Not paying it back can lead to significant damage to the credit of both parties, as well as other financial consequences.

 When do you need a co-signer?

-Someone who doesn’t have the credit score to get a credit card — or, at least, doesn’t have the card they want — may ask someone to co-sign for them.
+Someone who doesn’t have the credit score to get the credit card they want may ask someone to co-sign for them.
 For example, someone with imperfect credit who doesn’t want a secured credit card may try to get another person with good to excellent credit to use their solid credit standing to help them out.

 Considerations before co-signing for someone else

 One major consideration before asking someone to co-sign on a credit card is the fact that few cards and card issuers actually allow this option.
-For example, the Apple Card allows joint credit card accounts through its Apple Card Family program.
-You can also add a co-signer to some Bank of America and U.S. Bank credit card accounts after a primary cardholder is approved.
+The Apple Card*, for example, allows joint credit card accounts through its Apple Card Family program, but this differs from a traditional co-signer agreement because both parties own the account and can use the card.
+You can add a more traditional co-signer to some Bank of America and U.S. Bank credit card accounts after a primary cardholder is approved.

 In addition to the fact card options are limited, you’ll also want to make sure you have a considerable amount of trust with the person you’re asking to co-sign (or the person you’re co-signing for).
-If either one of you makes charges and refuses to pay, the other one will be on the hook for the bill.
-This has the potential to strain a relationship and can even lead to credit score damage and financial hardship if one person racks up a considerable dollar amount in charges then disappears.
+If the primary cardholder refuses to pay, the co-signer will be on the hook for the bill.
+This has the potential to strain a relationship and can even lead to credit score damage and financial hardship if one person racks up a considerable dollar amount and then disappears.

 What does it mean to be an authorized user?